joela03/Movie-API-PYTHON-SQL/README.md

 To make the table's inside your database use the command:
 *psql -U "your user name" -d "your database name" -f schema.sql*

+## Testing
+To run the tests, use the following command:
+*pytest test_api.py*
+You can also use Postman to manually test the API endpoints.

+## Contributing
+We welcome contributions to improve the Movie API!
+If you have any ideas or find any bugs, feel free to open an issue or submit a pull request.

+To Contribute:
+- Fork the repository.
+- Create a new branch (git checkout -b feature-branch).
+- Make your changes and commit (git commit -m 'Add new feature').
+- Push to the branch (git push origin feature-branch).
+- Open a Pull Request.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.